SAP/spartacus-docs/_pages/dev/routes/adding-and-customizing-routes.md

 1. Provide a `PRODUCT_NORMALIZER`.

-    You can provide it in your app.module, as shown in the following example:
+    You can provide it in your `app.module`, as shown in the following example:

     ```typescript
     providers: [